AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-05-09-Introduction-to-Perlin-Noise-in-P5JS-and-Processing.md

 Things to consider here:
 1. The input value to the noise function is not a range between two numbers but rather a linearly increasing parameter, such as millis(), frameCount or simply a counter that you update each drawloop
 2. the returned value from the noise() function is always in the range of 0 and 1, that means that we have to scale it accordingly to invoke an observable movement to the ellipse we're drawing
 3. To do this scaling we can use the map() function, which simply remaps from one range to another.
-Her the initial range was between 0 and 1, and we would like it to be between -100 and 100 to make the ellipse move from side to side.
+Here the initial range was between 0 and 1, and we would like it to be between -100 and 100 to make the ellipse move from side to side.

 This is a very basic example of what you can do with Perlin Noise, next we'll look at something more interesting.